Highlights of the Program

 09:35 - 09:40

-Q&A SESSION ON COST-EFFECTIVE WATER TREATMENT STRATEGIES FOR ENHANCE SWEEP EFFICIENCY
+Q&A SESSION ON COST-EFFECTIVE WATER TREATMENT STRATEGIES FOR ENHANCED SWEEP EFFICIENCY

 09:40 - 10:05

-WATER SHUT OFF TECHNOLOGY ROAD MAP & APPLICATIONS FOR KOC RESERVOIRS
+WATER SHUT-OFF TECHNOLOGY ROAD MAP AND APPLICATIONS FOR KOC RESERVOIRS

 Mohamed AlSenafy